ISISComputingGroup/EPICS-Stanford_PS350/README.txt

 * Initial Setup

 You need to have perl installed - either strawberry perl (http://strawberryperl.com/) or active state perl (http://www.activestate.com/activeperl/downloads).
-The ISIS base/startup/win32.bat assumes strawberry perl installed to "c:\strawberry\perl" so you may need to edit this file if this is not the case
+The ISIS base/startup/win32.bat assumes strawberry perl installed to "c:\strawberry" (the default) providing c:\strawberry\perl\bin\perl.exe  so you may need to edit this file if this is not the case

 You also need a Microsoft Visual C++ compiler - either full visual studio or the experss version.
+Express 2010 does not include a 64bit compiler, but experss 2012 does.
 You may need to edit the appropriate point in  base/startup/win32.bat to specify its location - the ISIS default works for a 64bit computer compiling 64bit images.

 checkl EPICS_HOST_ARCH in base/startup/win32.bat - default is windows-x64